interactive-cookbook/recipe-generation/README.md

 * nltk
 * bs4 (only for reading the multisentence-amr xml files)

-## AMR parsing
+## AMR Parsing

-As an intermediate representation of the recipe texts, I use Abstract Meaning Representations (AMR).

-See the [amr_parsing Readme](https://github.com/interactive-cookbook/recipe-generation/tree/main/amr_parsing) for more details on creating the AMR representations of a recipe corpus and requirements.
+See the [Readme](https://github.com/interactive-cookbook/recipe-generation/tree/main/amr_parsing) in the **amr_parsing** folder for more details on creating the AMR representations of a recipe corpus and the requirements.
+If a dataset of recipe AMRs with node-to-token alignments is already available, the **amr_parsing** subfolder can be excluded to avoid the need to install the dependencies for the parser.

 ## AMR Splitting